Game Systems

 - If you had used a Special or Hyper skill instead, no COUNTER mark would appear (type mismatch)

-Some units have a chance to counter-attack when targeted.
+Some units have a chance to intercept single-target attacks aimed at their allies, taking the hit in their place.
 This is checked before the attacker's skill resolves.
+AoE and multi-target skills bypass Preemptive Guard entirely.

 How It Works

-When an attacker targets a unit, the game checks if the defender can counter before the attack resolves.
-If the counter triggers:
+When an attacker uses a single-target skill, the game checks if an ally of the target has Preemptive Defend before the attack resolves.
+If it triggers:

-If the attacker has enough Preemptive Defend Reduce, they can completely shut down the defender's counter chance.
+If the attacker has enough Preemptive Defend Reduce, they can completely shut down the guard chance.

 Example

-A defender has 30% Preemptive Defend.
+A guard has 30% Preemptive Defend.
 The attacker has 10% Preemptive Defend Reduce.

 Stat Scaling